althomi3/flutterWeighliftingJournal/README.md

 The persistent data were implemented with a Hive storage by using hive_ce.
 Since browsers like Chrome treat data a bit differently, the persistent state is not visible when you run the app with a browser such as Chrome.

 ## Easy to use and intuitive
-Navigation is kept minimalistic and actions are designed to serve the main goal of the user: tracking training sets.
+There were multiple measures taken to make the app easy to use.
+Some examples are:

+- Navigation in the navigation bar contains the major areas users navigate between.
+Other navigation actions are embedded in the user flow within the screens.
+This supports a navigation that fits to the user scenario.
+Overall, the navigation objective is to guide the user towards the mail goal: tracking a training set.
+In addition, automatic navigation has been implemented after certain steps, e.g., navigating the user to a screen where they see the submitted form entry.
-Navigation icons and labels are chosen to support the understanding of the usage of each view.
-It is semantically goal-focused: understanding progress and logging activities.
+- Navigation icons and labels are chosen to support the understanding of the usage of each view.
+Button sizes sizes and font styles are designed to represent a helpful information and action hierarchy which supports the user in intentonal app understanding.
+- An empty state is used including visual support and copy that help users getting kickstarted adding content.
-The screens contain instructive elements which support the user in understanding how the app and the current step work.
+- The screens contain contextual elements which support the user in understanding how the app and the current step work.
-Form validators.
-App title in browser tab.

-An empty state of the ViewScreen helps the user understand what to do and what they will see once they started tracking.
+- Form validators support the user in submitting data efficiently.
+- The browser tab contains the app title for recognizability between other tabs.

 ## Outlook and Improvement Opportunities
 - add time and date perspective